-- Product Offer Rules, identifying products or services to assign to customers based on specific customer attributes and inventory levels. - Discount Rules, using a variety of factors including past customer behavior, inventory levels, or product classifications - to determine discounts per product, per customer or per communication. - Inventory Reduction Rules, examining inventory levels and customer preferences to offer products with high inventories to the customer most likely to buy them. - Image rules, with the ability to personalize product images in an offer or message. - Response Rules, with the ability to provide a customer with a communication based on the specific way they responded to a prior communication.
+- > Product Offer Rules, identifying products or services to assign to customers based on specific customer attributes and inventory levels. - > Discount Rules, using a variety of factors including past customer behavior, inventory levels, or product classifications - to determine discounts per product, per customer or per communication. - > Inventory Reduction Rules, examining inventory levels and customer prefer-

+- ences to offer products with high inventories to the customer most likely to buy them. - > Image Rules, with the ability to personalize product images in an offer or message. - > Response Rules, with the ability to provide a customer with a communication based on the specific way they responded to a prior communication.

-If analytical CRM had a face, it would be the graphical user interface for the group of functions known as a Communication Manager, which is used to plan and manage all customer communications.
-Communication Management should administer all aspects of promotional activities such as creating, planning, and managing communications and marketing programs for all media such as television, radio, direct mail, print, web, and e-mail.
+To put analytical intelligence to work, marketers use Communication tools to plan and manage all customer treatments and experiences.
+Communication management should administer all aspects of promotional activities such as creating, planning, and managing communications and marketing programs for all media such as television, radio, direct mail, print, web, and e-mail.
 There are numerous software technologies that perform these functions, but they need to be integrated and directly accessing the firm's customer knowledge warehouse.